legendarycode3/mastering-javaScript-course/README.md

 1) try...catch Statement: </br>
 The try...catch statement is comprised of a try block and either a catch block, a finally block, or both.
-The code in the try block is executed first, and if it throws an
+The code in the try block is executed first, and if it throws an exception, the code in the catch block will be executed.
+The code in the finally block

 3) Throw Keyword: </br>